lokeller/archivist/README.md

  - **Snapshot**: creates a backup of the current contents of the folder.

- - **Sync**: synchronizes the folder with all folders to which it is linked.

  - **Mount**: unlocks encrypted folders making them accessible.
 Plain folders are always mounted.

  - **Unmount**: locks encrypted folders making them in-accessible

+ - **Clone**: creates a clone of a folder, when you perform a sync of a folder, all currently accessible clones will be synchronized.

+ - **Sync**: synchronizes the folder with all its clones.
+All changes done to the folder and all its clones are merged and applied to all.

 The cabinets support the following operations: